How to Buy Your Home in a Great Neighborhood

-You’ve done it!
-You took the plunge and have decided it’s time to buy a home, your first ever!
-With preapproval in hand, and a budget in mind, it’s time to start the search.
+You've plunged in and decided buy your first home.
+With a pre-approval in hand and a budget in mind, it's time to start the home search.
 But where to start?

 So during those 6 months, what are they looking for?
 What should you be looking for?
 Read on to find out what makes a neighborhood great, and to discover a few resources that will help you find them.

 What Makes a Neighborhood Great

 The American Planning Association puts together a list of the Great Neighborhoods in America and further details the different characteristics and guidelines they look at to make this distinction.
 They recognize that great neighborhoods can be markedly different from each other; some are urban, suburban, small towns, downtown areas, and even villages.
 They can be the result of an organic process of building up, or be based on a specific layout plan.

 According to the APA, characteristics of a great neighborhood include: